 I'm often being asked if I enjoy public speaking.
 My reply usually is: "If you enjoy the feeling of potentially shitting your pants days before an event, then YES."

 More people on this planet are afraid of speaking in front of a crowd than they are of death.
 Well, at least according to formal studies.
 On the list, we find "Public Speaking" far above the fear of heights, spiders or even financial problems.

 “There are only two types of speakers in the world.
 1. The nervous and 2.
 Liars.” – Mark Twain

-I have a huge fear of public speaking.
+I have or have had a huge fear of public speaking.
 I don't even like to speak up in a meeting room with just over 10 people in it.
 It makes me cringe, I can feel the silent judgment and my stomach goes all gaga like I'm being chased by an ostrich.
 And there is nothing that freaks me out more than an ostrich, please never use one against me.
 We're in the trust tree here!
-Super promise!

 So when I started being asked to give talks in front of crowds, I began to freak out and soak up all the public speaking advice I could find online.
 By the end, I was even more nervous.

 This article is for those who read countless useless advice on "How to give a perfect talk" only to find out that they're now more nervous than before.
 Most "How to give a talk" advice is bullshit because they tell you about all the things you should NOT do.
 Don't do this with your hands, don't stand still, don't look weird.
 Small things that actually don't matter, but someone who's already nervous enough will obsess over them.

 So let's talk about my main take aways from giving talks the last couple years and seeing hundreds of others:

 1. Answer this question before you start giving your first talk: